 - Remember: Any system for naming things is an abstract and arbitrary left-brain construct.

-- The choice of major scale as the conventional reference point does not imply that there is something sacred about the major scale.
-The choice of major scale is arbitrary, but it is widely accepted as the point of reference because it is so widely used compared to other scale types in Western music.
+- The choice of major scale as the conventional reference point does not imply that there is something sacred about the Major Scale.

 - Do not let numbers suggest that going up the scale is somehow more important than going down the scale.

-- Do not let numbers suggest that a scale is a linear construct.
+- Do not let numbers suggest that a scale is only a linear construct.

-Of course, any combination of notes is theoretically possible when building scales.
-Any combination of scales degrees (numbers) is possible, but don’t worry about the details right now.
-For the moment, it is sufficient to understand the concept of scale structure, scale degrees, and the number system.
-You will learn lots more as your studies of scales, chords, and chord progressions unfolds.
+Of course, any combination of notes is theoretically possible when building scales, but don’t worry about the details right now.
+For the moment, it is sufficient to understand the concept of scale structure and the number system described above.
+You will learn lots more when as your study of scales, chords, and chord progressions unfolds.